jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 1. Commutative: $s_1 \sqcup s_2 = s_2 \sqcup s_1$
 2. Associative: $(s_1 \sqcup s_2) \sqcup s_3 = s_1 \sqcup (s_2 \sqcup s_3)$
 3. Idempotent: $s_1 \sqcup s_1 = s_1$

+## State Compaction
+Technically requires achieving [[thoughts/consensus|consensus]] on nodes in order to do this.

+> So, as far as I know, we would need a consensus protocol attached to the CRDT in order to get garbage collection / compaction. [(#2)](https://github.com/ipfs-inactive/dynamic-data-and-capabilities/issues/2)

+## Strategies
+- Add-wins
+- Remove-wins
+- Last-writer-wins